HebahAlshamlan/COVID-19/README.md

 # COVID-19
-CNN model for diagnosis from X-ray image
+CNN model that diagnoses using Chest X-ray medical images

 **DISCLAIMER: This model was designed and implemented for educational purposes. it MUST NOT be used for medical diagnosis as it was NOT tested by a field expert.**